 If the mortgage was paid, and I did no travelling, I’,m sure I could live off £175.20 per week, but realistically I would like to have a total income of £24,000 (i.e. £2,000 per month).
 I’ve got £9,110 through my state pension, and I need another £14,890.
 Using the 25 year rule (this will take me through to 91 years old), I would need a pension pot of £372,250.

-If you really want to retire, you'll need to make sure you follow the below five points throughout your working career.
+If you are serious about retiring on your terms, you will need to follow the below points throughout your working career:

 Make Plans Early

 Planning for your retirement is key to success.
 You need to ask yourself questions such as, when do I want to retire?
 What do I want to do?
 Where do I want to live?
 Once you have a specific plan in mind, you can begin to budget and write up financial plans to meet your targets and realise your expectations.